pifroggi/vs_colorfix/README.md

 Higher means a more global color match.
 Wider bloom/bleed and less local color precision.
 Lower means a more local color match.
 Smaller bloom/bleed and more artifacts.
 Too low and the reference clip will become visible.

+## Tips
+If your clips are not perfectly aligned, try this: https://github.com/pifroggi/vs_videoalignment